Reed-CompBio/spras/docs/about.rst

 About SPRAS
 ============

-SPRAS, short for "Signalling Pathway Reconstruction Streamliner Analysis" is a work-in-progress dockerized library of pathway reconstruction enhancement tools.
+SPRAS, short for "Signaling Pathway Reconstruction Analysis Streamliner" is a work-in-progress dockerized library of pathway reconstruction enhancement tools.
 The framework will contain different pathway reconstruction algorithms that connect genes and proteins of interest in the context of a general protein-protein interaction network, allowing users to run multiple algorithms on their inputs.
 See the GLBIO 2021 `slides`_ or `video`_ for more information.